AdobeDocs/workfront.de-DE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 > * Zusammenfassungsbereich in Timesheets
 > * Zusammenfassungs-Bedienfeld im Arbeitslastausgleich
 >
-><span class="preview">Das neue Kommentierungserlebnis ist im Bereich Zusammenfassung in Listen, Timesheets und dem Arbeitslastausgleich in der Vorschau-Umgebung verfügbar.</span>
+><span class="preview">Das neue Kommentierungserlebnis ist im Bereich Zusammenfassung in Listen, Timesheets und dem Arbeitslastausgleich in der Vorschau-Umgebung verfügbar.</span> <!--and in the Production environment for customers who have opted for the fast release process.
+For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).
+For information about the current release schedule, see [First Quarter 2024 release overview](/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md).-->

 <!-- with October 26 release: add somewhere this, and decide where we need to keep information about the legacy commenting.
 Should we create an article about iterations comments like we have for goals and cards?!: